Pika

 Pivoting to rebates (Q2 25 - Q3 25)

-While my design work on ServicePitch was driving strong engagement and revenue, the business identified a significant new opportunity.
-We discovered that a test-product, Pika Rebates, was generating equivalent revenue with less effort.
-While ServicePitch depended on equipment databases being up-to-date, Rebates was more lightweight.
+While my design work on ServicePitch was driving strong engagement, the business identified a new opportunity.
+A test-product, Pika Rebates, was generating equivalent revenue with less effort because it was more lightweight.
+This led to a pivot to focus entirely on scaling the Pika Rebates business.

 Decrease time to file